All good muscle building diets should consist of the three macro-nutrients:

 You can use either of the equations, however I prefer the BMR.

-level you need to take the figure you worked out above and multiply by
+In order to work out how many calories you need for your activity level you need to take the figure you worked out above and multiply by activity factor.

 Exercise 1-2 times per week BMR x 1.2